 Basma — Azraq Camp

-Basma, 15, and her family left Homs, Syria for Jordan one year ago.
+Basma, 15, and her family left Homs, Syria for Jordan in 2014.
 She proudly wears the watch her aunt gave her for her birthday — and as a parting gift as she fled to Lebanon.

 Basma is in a Mercy Corps' adolescent friendly space, where she participates in computer class, knitting, and crafts.